SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 Some components are expected to be volatile, while others aren't.
 This is important to take in consideration to see which components will depend on other components.

-*Stability has nothing directly to do with frequence of change.
+*Stability has nothing directly to do with frequency of change.
 Rather to the amount of work required to make a change.*

 How does that happen, by having many other components depend on it.
 If you have a component `x` that has 3 other components depend on it, it has three good reasons not to change.
 As `x` is *responsible* for those 3 components.
 But if component `x` depends on nothing, it's considered a `independent` component.

 When we have a component `y` that depends on 3 separate components.
-So `y` is dependent, but also *iresponsible*, as it's not responsible for any other components that depend on it.
+So `y` is dependent, but also *irresponsible*, as it's not responsible for any other components that depend on it.
 This is also considered a unstable component.

 > The metric I of a component should be larger than the I metrics of the components it depends on.
 That is, I metrics should decrease  in the direction of dependency.